Shark tooth: Tool use by humans

 In Oceania and America, shark teeth were commonly used for tools, especially on weapons such as clubs and daggers, but also as blades to carve wood and as tools for food preparation, such as the māripi of the Māori.
 For example, various weapons edged with shark teeth were used by the Native Hawaiians (see example here), who called them leiomano.
 Some types were reserved for royalty.
+The Toalean culture of southern Sulawesi in nearby Southeast Asia has evidence of hafted tiger shark teeth blades for ceremonial use dated to the Middle Holocene age.

 The Guaitaca (Weittaka) of coastal Brazil tipped their arrows with shark teeth.
 The remains of shark tooth-edged weapons, as well as chert replicas of shark teeth, have been found in the Cahokia mounds of the upper Mississippi River valley, more than 1000 km from the ocean.
 It is reported that the rongorongo tablets of Easter Island were first shaped and then inscribed using a hafted shark tooth.